 Section 1.
-The membership of the Faculty Assembly consists of all full-time regular-faculty members, librarians, special faculty as provided in Article V, Section 6, and those who have retired from those positions (tenured and tenure-track faculty, non-tenure-track faculty, and librarians), and those who have -retired es-from these positions) emeritus retired faculty.
+The membership of the Faculty Assembly consists of all full-time and part-time faculty members (tenured and tenure-track faculty; research, teaching, practitioner, and clinical faculty; and librarians), and those who have retired from these positions.

 Section 2.
 While the Academic Senate is the representative body of the faculty at large for university-wide issues, when the Faculty Assembly is convened, it becomes the ultimate decision-making body of the faculty of the University.